What if one of the things we need is something we don’t want?

 Rett followed and appreciated Christ the teacher, but Jesus wasn’t just a teacher.
 Christ touched the lepers, healed a woman who had been bleeding for years, and regularly made time out of His schedule to attend to the physical needs of those He loved.
 To put it in language Rett can now understand: Christ on earth wasn’t just cognitive; He was also caring.
 For Rett to become more like Christ, he had to grow in the same area.
 He’s got the cognitive down—you’re not going to trick him with false doctrine—but can he learn to care?

 Ask yourself, what if marriage is supposed to be difficult on occasion so that we are forced to learn to rely on God’s Holy Spirit and become a different kind of person?

 What if God is more concerned about our “practical atheism”—saying we believe in Him but rarely relying on Him—than He is about how easy our marriage might be at any given moment?

 What if half of our frustration in marriage results from the fact that we want it to be easier but God wants us to become more mature?

 Consider what your marriage may be calling you to today that you don’t feel capable of doing on your own.
-Instead of saying, “This is just too hard” or “This just isn’t my gifting or calling,” or “that’s not why I got married,” invite God to transform you into a different kind of person.
+Instead of saying, “This is just too hard,” or “This just isn’t my gifting or calling,” or “That’s not why I got married,” invite God to transform you into a different kind of person.

 Be bold; hold God to His word: “Lord, You promise to give the weary strength.
 I am bone weary.
 You promise to give power to one who lacks it.
 I feel powerless.
 You promise to give the ignorant wisdom.
 I am clueless about what to do.”

 Instead of running from the difficulties of marriage, let’s allow them to teach us the glory of spiritual dependence on God.
 Let’s accept the invitation to become a different kind of person.
-It may not be what we want most of our marriage, but it may, in given seasons, be what we need most from our marriage.
+It may not be what we want of our marriage, but it may, in given seasons, be what we most need from our marriage.